-Hôtel-Dieu Grace Healthcare’s (HDGH) Withdrawal Management Services (WMS) is a 20 bed residential, medically-supported, alcohol and other substance withdrawal co-facility for men and women 16 years of age and older.
+Hôtel-Dieu Grace Healthcare’s (HDGH) Withdrawal Management Services (WMS) is a 22-bed residential, medically-supported, alcohol and other substance withdrawal co-facility for men and women 16 years of age and older.
 Our care encompasses and supports your physical, financial, residential, spiritual, emotional, social, and educational needs to motivate and address positive lifestyle changes which support the recovery process.

-Through daily support from Certified Chemical Dependency Counsellors and a Clinical Social Worker/Addiction System Navigator, you will be offered brief supportive motivational counselling, case management, and positive client-centered discharge planning that supports holistic, positive life changes.
+Individuals who access WMS will be offered brief supportive motivational counselling, case management, and positive client-centered discharge planning that supports holistic, positive life changes.

 How to Access Services